 Tables of interest factors to compute daily compound interest were published in Rev. Proc.
 95-17, 1995-1 C.B.
-556. The annual interest rate in effect and the table and corresponding page number in 1995-1 C.B. for periods through June 30, 1998, are shown in the tables on this page.
+556. The annual interest rate in effect and the table and corresponding page number in 1995-1 C.B. for periods through March 31, 2003, are shown in the tables on page 5.
+For periods beginning after March 31, 2003, use the applicable overpayment rate under section 6621(a)(1) in the revenue rulings published quarterly in the Internal Revenue Bulletin.